 enable the web crawler to make its findings searchable when users crack open Google search to find what they need

 SEO isn’t just a search engine helper, it’s a people pleaser.

 Remember those 200 million-ish websites online right now?

 Just imagine if you had to go to the library and search through 200 million books to find the answer to one question.

 There’s one reason you don’t have to do that —

-This is why one of the worst things you can do for your website (and your business) is type it up or redesign it, toss it online, and not optimize it.
+This is why one of the worst things you can do for your website (and your business) is build it, publish it, and not optimize it.

 Optimization gets you found.

 And SEO is that loud-talking friend you simply cannot ignore if you want your website and other web content to rank higher in the search engines.

 Now wait, here’s the giant fork in the SEO road